Astroolean/Azimuth/README.md

 - **Database Issues**: If the database file (`main.db`) is not created automatically, please ensure you have write permissions in the folder where the executable is located.
 - **Login Failure**: If you encounter login failures, double-check that you are using the correct username and password.
 Ensure the account is registered before attempting to log in.

-## Contributing

-If you'd like to contribute to the development of Azimuth, feel free to fork the repository and submit a pull request.
-Your contributions are welcome!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.